hamler-lang/hamler/README.md

 # The Hamler Programming Language

-`Hamler` is a functional programming language inspired by Haskell and Stardard ML, and running on Erlang VM.
+`Hamler` is a functional programming language inspired by Haskell and Stardard ML, that compiles to Core Erlang.

 ## Why Hamler?

 - A Functional programming language;
-- Compile-time type checking and type inference;
+- With compile-time type checking and type inference(?);
-- Running on the Erlang's VM
+- Compiles to Core Erlang, and running on the Erlang VM

 ## Features